HadrienG2/subwoofer/README.md

 that have a higher latency and lower bandwidth using the `more_memory_data_sources` cargo feature.
-These slower data sources will usually exhibit a smaller relative impact from subnormal arithmetic because the CPU will be spending less time processing data and more time waiting for data to arrive.
+These slower data sources will usually exhibit a smaller relative impact from subnormal arithmetic because the CPU will be spending less time processing data and more time waiting for data to arrive from the memory hierarchy.

-But this is only strongly expected to be true when processing data with the largest available SIMD vector width for a given CPU architecture.
+However, this overhead reduction is only strictly expected when processing data with the largest available SIMD vector width for a given CPU architecture.

-That's because as long as a benchmark consumes less bytes of data per cycle than the smallest single-core bandwidth of all involved layers of the memory hierarchy (which themselves are usually tuned to the CPU's widest SIMD vector width), the streaming prefetcher of the CPU can normally compensate for higher memory load latencies by preloading data in faster caches before the CPU core has asked for it.
+That's because as long as a benchmark consumes less bytes of data per cycle than the smallest single-core bandwidth of all involved layers of the memory hierarchy (which themselves are typically tuned to the CPU's widest SIMD vector width), the streaming prefetcher of the CPU can compensate for quite a bit of memory load latencies by preloading data in faster caches before the CPU core has asked for it.